2004 Dublin May Day protests: Media reporting pre-protest

 There was extensive media coverage of the planned protest for several months prior to the event.
 Much of this was sensationalist in nature, playing up the threat of violence from anarchists, particularly those coming from abroad.
 There were claims that over 15,000 protestors would arrive from abroad for the demonstration, including many ‘veterans’ of the Genoa G8 riots.
 Irish journalist Harry Brown wrote that the run up to May Day 2004 saw ‘some of the most atrocious journalism in living memory’.
 Aisling Reidy of the Irish Council for Civil Liberties expressed her concern that the Gardaí were trying to ‘soften up’ public opinion for a confrontation that weekend through stories fed to the media.

 Newspaper headlines from the time include ‘Anarchist army plans bloodbath in Ireland’ or ‘Anarchists to gas 10,000 people’.
 Ireland on Sunday claimed that anarchists had stockpiled weapons at secret locations throughout the country.
 The Sunday Business Post carried a warning on 25 April from a police source that there was a plan to attack the Blanchardstown Shopping Centre.
-Another paper claimed there was a plan to assassinate the then Taoiseach Bertie Ahern.
+Another paper claimed there was a plan to assassinate the Taoiseach, Bertie Ahern.
 In one notorious incident Darren Boyle of the Irish Daily Star claimed to have “infiltrated” a secret meeting of anarchists.
 In fact, the meeting that he attended was open and publicly advertised.